yidao620c/core-algorithm/README.md

 * commit new feature
 * add testcase

-Meanwhile you'd better follow the rules below
+Meanwhile, you'd better follow the rules below

 * It's *NOT* recommended to submit a pull request directly to `master` branch. `develop` branch is more appropriate
 * Follow common Python coding conventions